Baked Flounder Recipe with Lemon Butter Sauce

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Baked Flounder Recipe with Lemon Butter Garlic Sauce is your new favorite weeknight fish recipe.
+This Baked Flounder Recipe with Lemon Butter Sauce is your new favorite weeknight fish recipe.
 It’s easy to make with minimal mess to clean and is super flavorful!
 The flounder is mild with a delicate texture and pairs well with the tangy and savory flavors of the lemon and garlic butter sauce.
 Enjoy this 20-minute meal!

 See the complete list of What to Serve with Flounder for serving ideas.